PaiSuryaDarshan/profile-pattern-diagnostics/README.md

 PPD exists to preserve that structure.

-The framework provides a formal, transparent way to:
+The framework provides a forma and transparent way to:

 - describe the shape of a skill profile,
 - detect internal imbalances and constraints,